KrisAden/pypsa-eur-KHA/Obsidian Vault/PyPSA-EUR.md

 # Workflow management

 Snakemake  makes it easy to run and reproduce results and is a standardized execution method.
 If one part of a script needs the output from another part of the script, it is important that they run in the right order.
+Snakemake can also run variations for solving multiple networks at the same time!

 # PyPSA EUR Features